 Know Your Rights As An Employee

 Reintegrating into your workplace will naturally come with a few bumps and growing pains.
 But know that you have the right to ask for certain accommodations from your employer to make the process a little easier.
 In fact, employers are usually required to comply with special instructions or limitations deemed necessary for your recovery by a health care provider.
-This can include things like time off for doctor’s appointments or outpatient drug treatment appointments, as well as limited introductory work hours.
+This can include things like time off for doctor’s appointments as well as limited introductory work hours.
 You also may be within your rights to request additional training in order to bring your skills back up to your prior standard, without your work performance being penalized.